Together Personal Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Together Personal Finance’s changes.
-Even though using this technology is not a prerequisite for Together Personal Finance , demonstrating you can remain up to date with Together Personal Finance’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Together Personal Finance’s changes.
+Even though using COMPLETIONmonitor is not a prerequisite for Together Personal Finance , demonstrating you can remain up to date with Together Personal Finance’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel standing.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+The system generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Together Personal Finance

-Lenders frequently change their requirements.
+Banks and building societies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Together Personal Finance are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes